World Links

 Contents

-In the previous sections we have seen how to run an instance of the Duckiematrix.
+In the previous sections we saw how to run an instance of the Duckiematrix.

-Well, this is just because we did not tell the engine where to get robots’ commands from.
+This is because we did not tell the engine where to get robot commands from.

 .